Dantali0n/IOT_WakeUpLight/mock/README.md

 **MockDuino maturity level:** Nasty dirt hack.

-Ideal situation: read actual libraries and arduino code and parse it with some kind of parser to automatically generate a mock library stub with a common interface for individual classes and functions.
+Ideal situation: read actual libraries and Arduino code and parse it with some kind of parser to automatically generate a mock library stub with a common interface for individual classes and functions.

 ```c++
 // Dummy code ahead